About Timothy B. Lee

 Fifteen years ago, I was surprised by the rapid progress of self-driving cars.
 During the 2010s, I was surprised by the rapid progress of image recognition software and voice assistants like Amazon’s Alexa.

-But none of those technologies surprised me as much as ChatGPT did when I first tried it last December.
+But none of those technologies surprised me as much as ChatGPT did when I first tried it late 2022.
+Then I was surprised again when OpenAI released its impressive o1 model in 2024.

-Nevertheless, I think the pace of progress over the last three to five years has been stunning.
+LLMs still have significant weaknesses, but still I think the pace of progress over the last five years has been stunning.
 And not just in chatbots.
-Image generation models have gotten dramatically better.
-Google’s DeepMind recently used the same attention mechanism that powers large language models to predict the three-dimensional structure of proteins.
+We’ve seen rapid progress in everything from self-driving cars to predicting the three-dimensional structure of proteins.

-For the last 18 months, I’ve been writing a newsletter that covers the economy in a “full-stack” way, writing about important economic developments in the worlds of business, policy, finance, technology, and so forth.
-Now I want to do something similar for AI:
+Between 2021 and 2023, I wrote a newsletter that covers the economy in a “full-stack” way, writing about important economic developments in the worlds of business, policy, finance, technology, and so forth.
+Understanding AI aims to do the same thing for the AI industry:

-• I have a master’s degree in computer science and I plan to write some in-depth explainers of how generative AI works.
+I have a master’s degree in computer science and I have written in-depth explainers about how AI works.

-• Drawing on two decades of experience writing about tech policy, I’ll write about the legal and policy landscape for AI.
+Drawing on two decades of experience writing about tech policy, I’ve written about the legal and policy landscape for AI.

-• Building on my reporting for Full Stack Economics, I’ll write about how generative AI could affect the labor market and the broader economy.
+Building on my reporting for Full Stack Economics, I’ve written about how generative AI could affect the labor market and the broader economy.

-My hope is that approaching these issues from multiple directions will yield insights that you wouldn’t get from a newsletter that only focuses on one of these angles.
-Writing technology explainers will sharpen my thinking about philosophy and policy questions.
-Writing about startups and the labor market will help me figure out which models and techniques are truly adding value.
+I’ve found that pproaching these issues from multiple directions yields insights that you wouldn’t get from a newsletter that only focuses on one of these angles.
+Writing technology explainers sharpens my thinking about philosophy and policy questions.
+Writing about startups and the labor market helps me figure out which models and techniques are truly adding value.

-This will not be a daily newsletter that helps you “keep up” with every new development in the AI world.
-My aim will be to write about one article a week that helps readers understand the most important trends and debates in the AI world.
+Understanding AI is a daily newsletter that helps you “keep up” with every new development in the AI world.
+I publish about one article a week that helps readers understand the most important trends and debates in the AI world.

 If that sounds interesting, please click here and subscribe to Understanding AI.